oldoldman/f2fs-design/README.md

           <li>warm node dirty bitmap</li>
           <li>cold node dirty bitmap</li>
         </ul>
-        <li>the PRE bitmap, the prefreed segment has its bit set in this bitmap.
-Dirty segment may become free in the process of block address release or GC.
-These kind of segment is recorded in this PRE bitmap.
-At checkpoint time, the prefreed segment(s) will move to free segment(s) (PRE DirtySegBitmap->FreeSegBitmap)</li>
+        <li>the PRE bitmap, the prefreed segment has its bit set in this bitmap. dirty segment may become free in the process of block address release or GC. these kind of segment is recorded in this PRE bitmap. at checking point time, the prefreed segment(s) is moved to free segment(s) (PRE DirtySegBitmap->FreeSegBitmap)</li>
       </ul>
-      <li>CurSegs, an array of current segments, f2fs allocate node or data from current segment, there are 8 types of current segment</li>
+      <li>CurSegs, an array of current segments, f2fs allocate node or data from current segments, there are 8 types of current segment</li>
       <ul>
         <li>hot data</li>
         <li>warm data</li>